skip to content

 Our eligibility criteria reflect experiences that have been shown to negatively impact educational attainment.
 These criteria are a gateway to consideration for this programme and places are awarded on academic suitability.

 The full criteria are available here.
-However, in brief, there are three categories: individual characteristics, family characteristics and school/college characteristics.
+However, in brief, there are three categories: individual characteristics, household characteristics and school/college characteristics.
 Applicants must meet one or more criteria from at least two of the categories to be eligible.
-Care-experienced applicants and applicants from a foreced migrant background, however, are automatically eligible.
+Care-experienced applicants and applicants from a forced migrant background, however, are automatically eligible.
 Evidence of eligibility is required during the application process and is gathered through the FYSAQ

 If you are unsure about your eligibility, please first carefully consult the details here.
 Enquiries about eligibility can be directed to foundation.year@admin.cam.ac.uk.